-"a worke verie rare, having with the drawbridge 20 Arches made of squared stone, of height 60 foote, and in breadth 30 foot, distant one from another 20 foote, compact and ioined togither with vaults & cellers, vpon both sides be houses builded, so that it seemeth rather a continuall streete then a Bridge."
+"a worke verie rare, having with the drawbridge 20 Arches made of squared stone, of height 60 foote, and in breadth 30 foot, distant one from another 20 foote, compact and joined togither with vaults & cellers, vpon both sides be houses builded, so that it seemeth rather a continuall streete then a Bridge."
 3

 Many writers have followed Stow, but according to Mr. Home, who has examined the conflicting evidence, the most accurate measurements are those made by the architect, George Dance the Younger, in 1799.
-He described the Bridge as consisting of 19 pointed arches, excluding an opening spanned by a drawbridge in the southern half; the combined length of the piers and arches was 905 feet 10 inches; the width was 20 feet and the road surface at the highest part of the centre of the structure was 31 feet 8 inches above low water level at common neap tides.4 In the course of time the Bridge came to be lined on both sides The first building to be erected upon it was a chapel, with houses and shops. dedicated to St. Thomas the Martyr, which a master mason of the Bridge, according to Stow, built at his own expense from the foundation upwards.
+He described the Bridge as consisting of 19 pointed arches, excluding an opening spanned by a drawbridge in the southern half; the combined length of the piers and arches was 905 feet 10 inches; the width was 20 feet and the road surface at the highest part of the centre of the structure was 31 feet 8 inches above low water level at common In the course of time the Bridge came to be lined on both sides with houses and shops.
+The first building to be erected upon it was a chapel, dedicated to St. Thomas the Martyr, which a master mason of the Bridge, . according to Stow, 5 built at his own expense from the foundation upwards.

 Little can be said with certainty about the maintenance and administration of the Bridge in the period before the Accounts commence.
 Stow believed that the timber bridge was built and kept in repair by a college of priests and by means of private benevolence and of "taxation in some shires."
 The building of the stone bridge was assisted by contributions from the Crown and high ecclesiastics, such as the Archbishop of Canterbury.
 In 1213 the half-pence levied on foreign merchants in London were allocated to the Bridge,6 probably on account of the special need for repairs after the disastrous fire of 1212.
-Similarly in 1282, when the Bridge was in a dangerous and decayed condition, tolls were allowed to be charged for three years on pedestrians carrying goods
+Similarly in 1282, when the Bridge was in a dangerous and decayed condition, tolls were allowed to be charged for three years on pedestrians carrying goods had gone to Press, we discovered some new materials, which we have been able to utilise for this paper, but not for the book.